svobik7/next-roots/README.md

 │         └── registrace-p1.htm.tsx
 ```

 Static schema file `roots.schema.js` will be also generated and placed to project root folder.
-This file contains routing map for each page in your roots configuration and other static data.
-This file is minified because it is used in runtime.
+This file contains routing map for each page in your roots configuration, available locales and default locale.

 ```js
 module.exports = {